 Don’t you just love that Caleb said, “give me this mountain” rather than “may I have this mountain, pretty please?”

-Caleb knew what belonged to him and was willing to fight to get it.
+Caleb knew what belonged to him and he was willing to fight to get it.

 In the following article, I share 3 things you can learn from Caleb’s story that will help you overcome mountains in your life.